FalcoSuessgott/kubectl-vault-login/README.md

 For every mode, the steps are the same:

 1. Install the plugin
-2. Configure a Kubernetes Service Account for `Vault` that is being used to create the resources
+2. Configure a Kubernetes ServiceAccount for `Vault` that is being used to create RBAC resources
 3. Configure [HashiCorp Vaults Kubernetes Secrets Engine](https://developer.hashicorp.com/vault/docs/secrets/kubernetes)
-4. Create Roles and Rolebindings for which the Service Accounts are going to be created
+4. Create the necessary (Cluster)-Roles and (Cluster)-RoleBindings for which the ServiceAccounts are going to be created
-5. Patch your `kubeconfig` to use `kubectl-vault-login`:
+5. Patch your `$KUBECONFIG` to use `kubectl-vault-login` as an [`ExecCredential`](https://kubernetes.io/docs/reference/config-api/client-authentication.v1beta1/):

 ```yaml
 # $KUBECONFIG